Can-ZHOU/Group2-Android/README.md

 - **Rohan Taneja**
   - Managed backend for both Booking System (T Life) and Time Zone Planner (Huddle) app
+  - BookingSystem: worked on BookingActivity - booking reservation system, room booking and join the booked room
-  - BookingSystem (worked on BookingActivity) and Huddle (worked on Dashboard for creating and joining meeting activity)
+  - Huddle: worked on DashboardActivity for creation and joining meeting
+  - Implemented validation algorithms where needed.
   - Firebase implementation and structure for data storage
   - Also, managed few layouts while implementation